Did you know that good shoulder girdle stability can help support your child's fine motor development?

 Look for activities and games that involve pushing, pulling, clambering and crawling.
 Obstacle courses are great for these!

-Here are some pages on my website that offer you photographed ideas that you can easily implement at home... have fun!
+For a taste of what is in my e-book above, here are some pages on my website that offer you free, photographed ideas that you can easily implement at home... have fun!

 These activities are offered to promote your child's normal development.
 They are NOT a substitute for occupational therapy assessment and treatment.